skipdaily/homespec1/VERCEL_DEPLOYMENT.md

 1. Check browser console for errors
 2. Verify environment variables are correctly set
 3. Make sure the Vercel deployment is using Node.js 18 or higher
+4. Ensure the latest commit is being deployed (check build logs for correct commit hash)